 NG Advantage's business consists of transporting and selling CNG for non-vehicle purposes via virtual natural gas pipelines and interconnects.
 It transports CNG to industrial and institutional energy users that do not have direct access to natural gas pipelines.
 NG Advantage also transports CNG between pipelines for customers that desire to take advantage of commodity price differences.
-NG Advantage faces unique risks, in addition to the other risks discussed in these risk factors:
+NG Advantage faces unique risks, including among others:

-- It has a history of net losses and has incurred substantial indebtedness; - NG Advantage will need to raise additional capital, which may not be available or may only be available on onerous terms; - It has considerable obligations under its arrangements with BP and other customers, and if NG Advantage fails to perform under such arrangements it would be subject to significant liquidated damages; - The labor market for truck drivers in very competitive, which increases the difficulty of NG Advantage to meeting its delivery obligations; - · NG Advantage often transports CNG in trailers over long distances and the trailers may be involved in accidents or roll-overs; and - NG Advantage has been targeted by environmental groups who seek to disrupt its activities.
+- It has a history of net losses and has incurred substantial indebtedness; - NG Advantage will need to raise additional capital, which may not be available, may only be available on onerous terms, or may only be available from us.
+Recently, we have been the sole source of financing for NG Advantage, consisting of loans of \$13.1 million in the nine months ended September 30, 2019 and a \$5.0 million equity purchase in the year ended December 31, 2018.
+If NG Advantage is not able to source financing from external sources, we may be forced to provide additional debt or equity capital to allow the company to satisfy its commitments and maintain operations; - It has considerable obligations under its arrangements with BP and other customers, and if NG Advantage fails to perform under such arrangements it would be subject to significant liquidated damages and we could be subject to significant cash liability pursuant to the terms of our guaranty agreement with NG Advantage and BP (see the disclosure under "Off-Balance Sheet Arrangements" in the MD&A in this report for more information about this guaranty agreement); - The labor market for truck drivers is very competitive, which increases NG Advantage's difficulty in meeting its delivery obligations; - NG Advantage often transports CNG in trailers over long distances and these trailers may be involved in accidents; - NG Advantage has been targeted by environmental groups that may disrupt its activities; and - Many of the other risks discussed in these risk factors.

-If NG Advantage fails to manage these risks and the other risks described in these risk factors, its business, financial condition, results of operations, prospects and reputation will be harmed.
+If NG Advantage fails to manage any of these risks, our business, financial condition, liquidity results of operations, prospects and reputation may be harmed.